 - Put a run function block in your main program.

-- Attach a run function block to a new processor block.
+- Attach a run function block to a new processor block—only one per processor!
 This will make the function run in its own processor, and at the same time, your main program can continue executing.
 EXCEPTION: Terminal blocks can only run from the main program.